-The Competition Commission highlighted the lack of monitoring of both the maximum refinery gate price and the wholesale price.
+It was highlighted in the Competition Commission Report published in March 2017 that there is lack of monitoring of both the maximum refinery gate price and the wholesale price3.
 It was further found that there are no remedial sanctions that may be imposed by the Energy Inspectors in the event that non-compliance with the regulated prices is found.
 Regarding the wholesale price, the Department is considering price regulation for the entire LPG value chain.
 Currently, LPG is regulated at the refinery gate as well as at the retail level excluding the wholesale price.
+Illegal operators pose a threat to the sector.
+If such illegal practices are not curbed, efforts aimed at the expansion of the LPG market will not be realised.
+In this regard the Department will work with other law enforcement agencies to curb illegal practices.

-For law enforcement to be successful, it is important for offenders to be brought before a court of law where consistent non-compliance with notices is experienced.
+For law enforcement to be successful, it is important for offenders to be sanctioned.
 However, criminal action shall only be possible if Energy Inspectors are properly categorized by the Minister of Justice and Correctional Services in terms of section 334 of the Criminal Procedure Act, 51 of 1977.
 To strengthen compliance monitoring and enforcement, the Department has capacitated Energy Inspectors to be categorized as Peace Officers as Section 3 (4) (a) of the Petroleum Products Act, 1977 provides for such categorization and appointment.
-The categorization of inspectors as Peace Officers will help a great deal in compliance monitoring and enforcement as inspectors will be vested with powers to serve summons issued in terms of section 54 of the Criminal Procedure Act, 1977.
+The categorization of inspectors as Peace Officers will help a great deal in compliance monitoring and enforcement as inspectors will be vested with powers to serve summons issued in terms of section 54 of the Criminal Procedure Act,1977.
 It is envisaged that non-compliance will be significantly reduced.